samuraidays/LAPSforMac/README.md

 # LAPSforMac
 Local Administrator Password Solution for Mac
 This is the unencrypted version

 ## Purpose
 macOS_LAPS.sh randomly changes the password of admin account of macOS computer and updates the inventory record of the macOS computer.
 You can securely manage the administrator password of the macOS computers being managed.
+It also executes them periodically and automatically makes changes to passwords.

 ## Requirement
 - macOS 10.14 or later.